thulas/dac-label-noise/README.md

 **Combating Label Noise in Deep Learning Using Abstention**, Sunil Thulasidasan, Tanmoy Bhattacharya, Jeff Bilmes, Gopinath Chennupati, Jamaludin Mohd-Yusof

-The DAC uses an abstention loss function for identifying both arbitrary and systematic label noise  while training deep neural networks.
+The DAC uses an abstention loss function for identifying both [systematic](#identifying-systematic-label-noise) and [arbitrary](#identifying-arbitrary-label-noise) label noise  while training deep neural networks.

 **_New_: Abstention can now be stabilized at a desired setpoint**.
+This is useful if you have an estimate of the amount of label noise in your training data.
 See section on [stabilizing abstention at a pre-determined setpoint](#stabilizing-abstention-at-a-pre-determined-setpoint)

 ## Identifying Systematic Label Noise